Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/secure_config.md

 Learn how to secure credentials in the agent configuration with one of the following methods:

-* Reference data keys within secret resource created in Central
+* Reference data keys within secret resource created in Amplify
 * Script the agent startup with openSSL

 {{< alert title="Warning" color="warning" >}}If you are running your agent in [offline mode](/docs/connect_manage_environ/connected_agent_common_reference/traceability_usage/), you cannot secure your password with @Secret because there is no connectivity from the agent to Amplify platform where the secret is stored.{{< /alert >}}

-## Use the Secret resources in Central
+## Use the Secret resources in Amplify

-This will help you to store your password or any sensitive information inside Amplify Central directly.
-This will work only when the agent is "connected" to Amplify Central.
+This will help you to store your password or any sensitive information inside Amplify directly.
+This will work only when the agent is "connected" to Amplify.

-### Create secret resource in Central
+### Create secret resource in Amplify

 * Create a yaml file with a resource definition for secret in environment scope: